karnpapon/exp/README.md

 # `exp`

-<strong> an opinionated temporary folder structure, automatically cleanup after they're expired. </strong>
+<strong> CLI to create an opinionated temporary folder structure, automatically cleanup after they're expired. </strong>

 `exp` will create `temp_queues` folder and `delete_queues` folder automatically by setup target path. any files/folder live inside `temp_queues` will be moved to `delete_queues` after it has been created 7 days ( slightly similar to how email services work) and then after next 7 days all files/folder will be deleted from `delete_queues` folder.